Cassandra Avenatti attends Queerer Park event in 2010. (A/S/L Media/Leon Andrew Hensley)

 “The bathhouse is more than just a building, a space or an ‘event’.
 It can be interpreted as a sexual sanctuary, a safe-haven, a second-home to some, a hiding place to others,” they wrote.

-Similar events in Halifax, like She Dogs, offer female attendees workshops on sex practices including how-to demonstrations.
+, like She Dogs, offer female attendees workshops on sex practices including how-to demonstrations.

 Gay male bathhouses often act as spaces of exclusion, throwing out trans visitors if patrons complain.
 Pleasure Palace has a zero tolerance policy for transphobia, and Avenatti feels that is crucial to its success.